Skip to main content

 This is the assumption that costs businesses the most time.
 "I rank on the first page of Google, so AI must know about me."
 The data says otherwise.

 Research shows only 25 to 39 percent overlap between Google's top-ranked pages and AI platform recommendations.
 That means the majority of businesses that AI cites are not the ones dominating Google, and the majority of businesses dominating Google are invisible to AI.
+One client per city.
+See if your market is available.

 Google rank-to-AI-citation overlap